-Given a unital, not necessarily commutative, complex -algebra , the set of its continuous characters, that is continuous nonzero linear homomorphisms into the field of complex numbers, is canonically equipped with a so-called spectral topology which is compact Hausdorff.
+Given a unital, not necessarily commutative, complex C*-algebra , the set of its characters, that is: continuous nonzero linear homomorphisms into the field of complex numbers, is canonically equipped with what is called the spectral topology which is compact Hausdorff.
 (If applied to a nonunital -algebra, then it is only locally compact.)
-This correspondence extends to a functor, called the Gel’fand spectrum from the category of unital -algebras to the category of Hausdorff topological spaces.
+This correspondence extends to a functor, called the Gel’fand spectrum from the category C*Alg of unital -algebras to the category of Hausdorff topological spaces.

 For noncommutative -algebras the spaces of equivalence classes of irreducible representations (i.e., the spectrum) and their kernels (i.e., the primitive ideal space) are more important than the character space.